This post may contain affiliate links, please see the privacy policy for details.

 Neapolitan Christmas cookie bars on a white plate.

-These Italian-American cookies have almond cake layered with raspberry jelly and a sweet chocolate glaze.
+These Italian-American cookies have almond cake layered with raspberry jelly and a divinely sweet chocolate glaze.
 They’re gorgeous to look at and even better to eat.

 Why You’ll Love Them